Cincinnati/Northern Kentucky International Airport: Delta Air Lines hub

 At its peak, CVG became Delta's second largest hub, handling over 600 flights daily in 2005.
 It was the fourth largest hub in the world for a single airline, based on departures, ranking only behind Atlanta, Chicago–O'Hare, and Dallas/Fort Worth.
 The hub served everything from a 64-mile flight to Dayton, to a daily nonstop to Honolulu and Anchorage, to transatlantic destinations including Amsterdam, Brussels, Frankfurt, London, Manchester, Munich, Paris, Rome, and Zürich.
 Additionally, Air France operated flights into CVG for several periods for over a decade before finally terminating the service in 2007.

 When Delta went into bankruptcy in September 2005, a large reduction at CVG eliminated most early-morning and night flights.
 These initial cuts caused additional routes to become unprofitable, causing the frequency of low-volume routes to be further cut from 2006 to 2007.
 Planning for the new east–west runway stopped, along with all expansions to current terminals; Terminal 1 was closed due to lack of service.

 In 2008, Delta merged with Northwest Airlines and cut flight capacity from the Cincinnati hub by 22 percent with an additional 17 percent reduction in 2009.
-Concourse C, opened in 1994 at a cost of $50 million, was permanently closed in 2008 and demolished in 2016.
+Concourse C, which had opened in 1994 at a cost of $50 million, was permanently closed in 2008 and demolished in 2016, since it was built for smaller regional jets which were going out of fashion, and it was not connected to the people mover system.
 Further reductions in early 2010 caused Delta to close Concourse A in Terminal 3 on May 1, consolidating all operations into Concourse B. This resulted in the layoff of more than 800 employees.

 By 2011, Delta was down to roughly 130 flights per day at CVG.
-After several years of cuts to its older fleet, which were cited as being cut due to high costs associated with rising oil prices, Delta's wholly-owned and CVG-based subsidiary, Comair, ceased all operations in September 2012, ending over three decades of operations.
-In 2017, the hub was downgraded to a focus city.
-In 2020, due to the COVID-19 pandemic, Delta closed its pilot and flight attendant bases and dropped CVG as a focus city, marking the end of the Delta hub era.
+After several years of cuts to its older fleet, which were cited as being cut due to high costs associated with rising oil prices, Delta's wholly owned and CVG-based subsidiary, Comair, ceased all operations in September 2012, ending over three decades of operations.
+In 2017, the hub was downgraded to a focus city, which was eliminated in 2021.